Bridging the Gap Between Stable Marriage and Stable Roommates: A Parameterized Algorithm for Optimal Stable Matchings: Maximal Elements in a Median Semilattice

 \begin{proof} From Theorem \ref{thmmaximalrep}, every maximal element $T $ of $L(\mathcal{P})$ can be written as $T= A_T \cup Pred(A_T) \cup C_T$.
 Notice that $T$ is completely determined by $A_T$, which in turn is made up of $A_{T,i}$, $i = 1, \hdots,k$.
 Each $A_{T,i}$ can be one of three possible sets.
 It follows that there can be at most $3^k$ distinct forms of $T$. \end{proof}

 \begin{corollary} Let $I$ be an SR instance with $2n$ agents.
 Let $\mc{L}(I, \eta)$ be the median semilattice obtained by rooting $G(I)$ at the stable matching $\eta$.
 Suppose that when $\mc{R}'(I)$ is oriented at $S_\eta$, the orientation has at most $2k$ crossing edges.
-Then $\mc{L}(I, \eta)$ has at most $3^k$ maximal elements and computing an optimal stable matching of $I$ can be done in $3^k n^{O(1)}$ time. \end{corollary}
+Then $\mc{L}(I, \eta)$ has at most $3^k$ maximal elements.
+Furthermore, given $I$, cost function $C$ and $S_\eta$, computing an optimal stable matching of $I$ can be done in $3^k n^{O(1)}$ time. \end{corollary}

 \begin{proof} The fact that $\mc{L}(I, \eta)$ has at most $3^k$ maximal elements follows from Corollary \ref{cor:crossing-maximal} immediately.
 So we consider the problem of computing an optimal stable matching of $I$.